 FITNESS & SKILLS

 This is a flat and easy road ride, so if you’re heading into Old Ghost Road territory you should hardly raise a sweat.
-Note, though, that there is a reasonable amount of local traffic along here, so due caution is therefore advised.
+This is a grade 4 (advanced) route, and is best suited to riders with average fitness and some cycle touring or road cycling experience.

 TYPE OF BIKE

-Making an assumption that you are tackling the area’s off-tracks, we'll assume you're already on a ship-shape mountain bike with all necessary spares and tools.
+If you're tackling The Old Ghost Road or Old Ghost Roundabout, we'll assume you're already on a ship-shape mountain bike with all necessary spares and tools (and the skills to use them).

 MAPS & NAVIGATION